nhsconnect/FHIR-Maternity-Record/pages/explore/explore_allergies_and_adverse_reactions_all.md

 ## Heading Description ##
 The details of any known allergies, intolerances or adverse reactions.

-The following FHIR profiles are used to form the Allergies and reactions list structure:
+The following FHIR profiles are used to form the Allergies and adverse reactions list structure:

 - [CareConnect-List-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-List-1)
 - [CareConnect-AllergyIntolerance-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-AllergyIntolerance-1)